esl/MongooseIM/doc/operation-and-maintenance/Rolling-upgrade.md

 ### 5. Install new MongooseIM version.

-You can get the new version of MongooseIM by either [building MongooseIM from source code](../user-guide/How-to-build.md) or [downloading and upgrading from package](../../user-guide/Getting-started/#download-a-package).
+You can get the new version of MongooseIM by either [building MongooseIM from source code](../tutorials/How-to-build.md) or [downloading and upgrading from package](../getting-started/Installation.md).

 ### 6. Start the node.

-Use the following command to start and check the status of the MognooseIM node and the cluster:
+Use the following command to start and check the status of the MongooseIM node and the cluster:

 ```bash
 mongooseimctl start